-I used Rust-Oleum Varathane Crystal Clear Water-Based Polyurethane in Satin Finish and would highly recommend it.
+I used Rust-Oleum Varathane Crystal Clear Water-Based Floor Finish in Satin and would highly recommend it.
 I applied it using a Varathane floor finish applicator to get a really smooth finish.
 I applied four coats of the sealer to make sure the floor was well protected, waiting the recommended amount of time between coats.

 After the final coat, I waited an additional four days before moving my furniture back into the room.
 That was probably longer than necessary, but I wanted to be extra sure everything was protected!